DAQILIU/Project-Team-MSE/README.md

 <b>Our project is to</b> build a system that recommends price of an Airbnb apartment based on its features using a regression model.
 It can be used by Airbnb clients to compare the price of
 a specific apartment with the suggested price and also used by new hosts to price their apartments.

-#Your README needs to include:

-Installation instructions (if any besides cloning the repo) Python packages should be listed appropriately in requirements.txt Run instructions
+Installation instructions (if any besides cloning the repo) Python packages are also listed in the requirements.txt Run instructions
 What do I need to type to get your program to do its thing